 Congratulations if you have just accepted your offer to study at ICMS!
 You are now ready for a unique student experience.

-At ICMS we are smaller than the traditional universities.
+At ICMS we are smaller than what students would experience by going to a big & traditional university.
 This means your student experience will particularly special.
-You’ll make more friends than those at the big unis do.
+You’ll make more friends with smaller classes and more personalised learning.
 You’ll have fun going to the beach after class or heading into Manly to dance the night away during O-Week.
 This is the start of some thing amazing and we hope that you’ll have the best years of your life!

 Your student experience will be an experience like no other … but there are some things no-one tells you!